-In your first year you should focus on working towards the first priority of establishing the number of occupied territories of your chosen species in your Raptor Patch.
+In your first year you should focus on working towards establishing the number of occupied territories of your chosen species in your Raptor Patch.
 You almost certainly will not find all the occupied territories in this first year (if you do – well done!); however, all data that you are able to contribute on the locations of occupied territories will be new data that will be useful to the SRMS.

 In subsequent years, you might then feel confident to work towards the next steps of establishing the outcomes of any breeding attempts and establishing the number of fledged young from each breeding attempt.